playframework/play-samples/README.md

 ```

 ```
-127.0.0.1       example.com one.example.com two.example.com
+127.0.0.1       example.com one.example.com two.example.com three.example.com
 ```

 ## Run Play with HTTPS configuration

-Now that you've generated the certificates and added `example.com` to `/etc/hosts`, you can start Play itself.
+Now that you've generated the certificates and added the `example.com` host entries to `/etc/hosts`, you can start Play itself.

 This application is not run with `activator` -- you should run it with `./play` instead, as there are a number of system properties required to use it effectively.